 OVERALL – 9/10

 Good romance, great art & characters, lovely subtle humor with some drama.
-All in all, it’s a good read and recommended for anyone who wants something emotional and heart warming.
+All in all, it’s a good read and recommended for anyone who wants something heart warming and nice.

 On the surface this seems like your typical high school vampire romance—and make no mistake, it is true to its shoujo nature, but the execution of the plot is utterly flawless.
 Orange Marmalade plays out like a simple but effective allegory, dealing with the unfair treatment and oppression of vampires, who have now turned to pig blood rather than human blood to try to acclimate and adjust to modern human society.
 Despite their efforts and a three-hundred year peace treaty, vampires have been forced to hide their true nature lest they face discrimination and harassment by their human neighbors.